Connect with us

 Advertisement

-Mayor Johnson said the city remains committed to strengthening community-based approaches to public safety and ensuring residents receive the care and support they need during moments of crisis.
+Mayor Brandon Johnson said that the city remains committed to strengthening community-based approaches to public safety and ensuring residents receive the care and support they need during moments of crisis.

 The expansion is being carried out through collaboration between the city, emergency responders, and public health officials as Chicago continues working to reshape how mental health emergencies are handled.